olfp/min-16/Deep16-Arch.md

-# Deep16 Architecture Specification v3.5 (Milestone 1r11)
+# Deep16 (深十六) Architecture Specification v3.5 (Milestone 1r11)
 ## 16-bit RISC Processor with Enhanced Memory Addressing

 ---

-## Einführung
+## 1. Introduction

-Die **Deep16** Architektur ist ein moderner 16-bit RISC Prozessor, der für Effizienz und Einfachheit optimiert wurde.
-Mit nur 16-bit festen Instruktionslängen, einem erweiterten Speicher-Adressierungssystem und hardware-unterstütztem Interrupt-Handling bietet Deep16 eine ausgewogene Balance zwischen Leistung und Komplexität.
-Die Architektur unterstützt segmentierten Speicherzugriff mit impliziten Segmentregistern, erweiterten ALU-Operationen und einem eleganten Shadow-Register-System für schnelle Interrupt-Behandlung.
+The **Deep16 (深十六)** architecture is a modern 16-bit RISC processor optimized for efficiency and simplicity.
+With only 16-bit fixed instruction lengths, an extended memory addressing system, and hardware-supported interrupt handling, Deep16 offers a balanced compromise between performance and complexity.
+The architecture supports segmented memory access with implicit segment registers, extended ALU operations, and an elegant shadow register system for fast interrupt handling.

 ---

-## 📋 Inhaltsverzeichnis
+## 2. Table of Contents

 1. [Processor Overview](#1-processor-overview)
 2. [Register Set](#2-register-set)